-One can scarcely realize now the intense feeling prevailing in $C(n) \rightarrow s$ in those days.
-The great President had just been laid $1 \ge 1$ y what was thought to be a conspiracy on the part of some of 1 outhern leaders.
-Mr. ALLISON supported, as 1 did, the index shment of Mr. Johnson.
+One can scarcely realize now the intense feeling prevailing in Congress in those days.
+The great President had just been laid low by what was thought to be a conspiracy on the part of some of the southern leaders.
+Mr. Allison supported, as I did, the impeachment of Mr. Johnson.
 We were wrong.
-There was no consumacy on the part of the South to assassinate Mr. Lincoln.
-And in later years I know Senator ALLISON often said it would bays ocen one of the greatest mistakes in our history to have removed President Johnson.
+There was no conspiracy on the part of the South to assassinate Mr. Lincoln.
+And in later years I know Senator Allison often said it would have been one of the greatest mistakes in our history to have removed President Johnson.

-Mr. President, I will be pardoned for dwelling on Senator ALLISON'S service in the House, because his really great career commenced when he entered this body in 1873.
-My excuse is that there are many here, in fact all of us, who knew him more or less intimately as a Senator, but there are so few, so very few, who remember him as a Member of the House, and it so happens that I am the only Member of either House who served with Senator ALLISON in the Fortieth Congress and voted for the impeachment of President Johnson.
+Mr. President, I will be pardoned for dwelling on Senator Allison's service in the House, because his really great career commenced when he entered this body in 1873.
+My excuse is that there are many here, in fact all of us, who knew him more or less intimately as a Senator, but there are so few, so very few, who remember him as a Member of the House, and it so happens that I am the only Member of either House who served with Senator Allison in the Fortieth Congress and voted for the impeachment of President Johnson.

-WILLIAM B. ALLISON'S career as a Cenator is history.
-The history of our financial legislation since 1873 could not be written without there appearing on every page, as a dominating factor, the name of ALLISON.
+William B. Allison's career as a Cenator is history.
+The history of our financial legislation since 1873 could not be written without there appearing on every page, as a dominating factor, the name of Allison.